ddnexus/pagy/docs/extras/countless.md

 ## Modes

-This extra can be used in two different modes by enabling the `:countless_minimal` variable (or not).
+This extra uses the [Pagy::Countless subclass](/docs/api/countless.md) internally.
+You can use it in two different modes by enabling the `:countless_minimal` variable (or not).

 +++ Default mode